cbochs/portal.nvim/README.md

 **Query item**: `"grapple"`

-Matches jumps that are tagged by [grapple.nvim](https://github.com/cbochs/grapple.nvim).
+Matches jumps that are in a buffer tagged by [grapple.nvim](https://github.com/cbochs/grapple.nvim).

 ```lua
 require("portal").setup({